 While you are making payments to a debt settlement company’s bank account or your own separate account, your creditors are getting nothing.
 So they of course will typically pursue all collection options available to them.
 This can include sending collection companies after you, taking you to court, seeking a judgment against you, and using the judgment to garnish your wages or put a lien on your house.
 Most people abandon a debt settlement program when these things start happening, and then they are often left worse off than when they started their debt settlement program.

 A debt settlement program can ruin your credit for 6 - 7 years

 A debt settlement will have a dramatic, negative impact on your credit report and your credit rating.
 Debt settlements done through for-profit companies will significantly damage your credit for at least 6 full years from the time the last payment is made on each debt.
 However, many reputable non-profit organizations have the authority to erase all records of the debts that you settle through them after 2 years.
-So 2 years after you settle your debs with a trusted non-profit organization, it’s possible to have a clean slate and get a fresh start.
+So 2 years after you settle your debts with a trusted non-profit organization or debt relief service, it’s possible to have a clean slate and get a fresh start.